MingyiZhang/robond-mingyi/projects/RoboND-Rover-Project/writeup.md

 self.brake_set = 10
 self.stop_forward = 50
 self.go_forward = 600
-self.max_vel = 2.5
+self.max_vel = 2
 ```
-Most of the time, the rover can navigate the map autonomouly, and it will traverse more than 98% of the map, and find at least 5 rocks in 5 or 6 mins.
+Most of the time, the rover can navigate the map autonomouly, and it will traverse more than 98% of the map, and identify at least 5 samples and pickup around 3 of them in 7 to 10 mins.
 If set the lower `max_vel` and lower `throttle_set`, the performance is better.
-A better choice of `max_vel` would be 2.
+A better choice of `max_vel` would be smaller than 2.

-The rover performs not very well when it meets several obstacles in the center of the map.
-Part of the reason is that the obstacles are not a solid... when the rover hit the obstacles, the camera somehow see through and gives wrong information.
+The rover performs not well when it meets several obstacles in the center of the map.
+Part of the reason is that the obstacles are not solid... when the rover hit the obstacles, the camera somehow see through and gives wrong information.
 I think in the real case, the rover performs better :D In order to deal with the bug, one of the possible way is raise the threshold of the `front_pix` a bit higher.
 Such that the rover can make its decision before it hits the obstacles.

 One important variable that I didn't use is `Rover.nav_dists`.
 By using it as condition, we may control the acceleration and velocity more accurately.